Sitzz23/Shopify/README.md

 # Shopify
-Shopping Website
+Shopping Application
-Its a shopping website I created to test my java skills.
+Its a shopping website I application to test my java skills.